John the Ripper: Beginner’s Tutorial and Review

 • Not optimized for distributed cracking during larger penetration test engagements

-Why John still matters
+Why John the Ripper still matters in 2026

 John the Ripper remains one of the reliable and flexible password-cracking tools available today.
 Its combination of multiple modes, broad file type support, and session handling features makes it valuable not only for penetration testers but also for IT professionals who want to audit password strength in real-world conditions.